Uniswap/old-solidity-contracts/README.md

 8) Implement single token for all exchanges? - (might not implement)

-9) ENS support - IN PROGRESS
+9) Fine tuning and improvements to smart contracts - IN PROGRESS

 10) Frontend - IN PROGRESS

+11) ENS support - IN PROGRESS

-11) Testnet launch (Early/mid February)
+12) Testnet launch (Early/mid February)

-12) Mainet Bounty
+13) Mainet Bounties

-13) Audit (Late February/March)
+14) Audit (Late February/March)

-14) Mainet launch - April 2018?
+15) Mainet launch - April 2018?